superneo/superneo.github.io/paper_summary/ELECTRA/md/ELECTRA.md

     - it doesn't suffer from the pre-training/fine-tuning discrepancy for the [MASK] token just as BERT does
     - then pre-train the network as a discriminator that predicts for every token if it's original or replaced
     - it's more computationally efficient than MLM to learn from all input tokens, not just a small subset
-    - and the generator corrputing tokens is trained with MLE(maximum likelihood estimation), not adversarially(GAN)
+    - and the generator corrputing tokens is trained with maximum likelihood, not adversarially as for GAN
   - they call the approach ELECTRA: Efficiently Learning an Encoder that Classifies Token Replacements Accurately
     - it's shown to train much faster than BERT and achieve higher accuracy on downstream tasks when fully trained
   - they train ELECTRA models of various sizes and evaluate their downstream performance vs their compute requirement